 While AirFinder does have “direct to cellular” access points, we prefer our Symphony Link (LoRa) access points (SLAPs - an acronym I say as much as possible).
 These allow all those Bluetooth LE message to get back to a central gateway, which can then be backhauled via cellular (or Ethernet).
 Since the cost-per-SIM is a big driver in cellular IOT costs, this saves a bunch of cellular fees.

 Because Enterprise networks are under a heavy burden of security management, and just getting permission to connect your Bluetooth LE reader to your customer’s network can take months and reams of paperwork.
 If you’ve ever had to fill out your customer’s software/hardware security documentation checklist, you know what I’m talking about.
 A stand-alone IOT network starts to look pretty attractive.

 For most of the enterprise / industrial / manufacturing use cases AirFinder is used for, the alternative is usually Ultra-Wideband.
 UWB does require an expensive infrastructure, and the tags run about 3-5x more than Bluetooth, but the precision is pretty compelling.
 We find that many use cases only need high-precision in a few key areas and processes, which is where we can add additional reference point beacons.

 Not All Bluetooth Tracking is Created Equal

 AirFinder uses Bluetooth in a different way than many systems.
 Our tags “listen” to “reference point” beacons which allows them to precisely located themselves before reporting this “truth” back to the network.
-Other BLE tag systems just beacon and require the readers to locate them based on raw RSSI data.
+Other Bluetooth LE tag systems just beacon and require the readers to locate them based on raw RSSI data.
 This creates a few advantages for AirFinder, namely in cost of infrastructure vs. precision and the ability to use low data-rate networks (like LoRa) for backhaul.

 Please make a comment below if you have any questions.
 I will respond!